arcadiapage/arcadiapage.github.io/_drafts/reducing-polymath-and-multipotentialite-project-overload.md

 ---
 layout: post
-title: 'Decluttering Projects for Polymaths and Multipotentialites '
+title: 'Project Decluttering for Polymaths and Multipotentialites '
 subtitle: Finding Balance When Wanting to Do All the Things
 tags:
 - Creative Life